Toyota Industries Corporation Gains the Highest rating in Survey by CDP

 With an eye to realizing a prosperous life in harmony with the natural environment by creating a sustainable society, the Toyota Industries Group has formulated the "Sixth Environmental Action Plan," a five-year plan covering the period from FY2017 through FY2021.
 It has been engaging in initiatives based on this plan.

 Initiatives being enacted in accordance with the above plan include the following:

 1. Reduction of CO2 emissions by 10% by FY2021 compared with FY2006 (Toyota Industries)

-*CDP is a global not-for-profit charity launched in the U.K. in 2000 that promotes reduction of greenhouse gas emissions, and protection of water resources and forests by companies and governments.
+*CDP is an international NGO established in 2000 in the U.K. that aims to promote the reduction of greenhouse gas emissions, water resource conservation and the protection of forests by companies and governments.

 In 2020, representing 515 institutional investors (asset scale under management: 106 trillion US dollars) and 150 purchasing corporations (procurement expense: 4 trillion US dollars), it conducted a survey and evaluation of major corporations worldwide.